EBI-Metagenomics/EMG-docs/docs/faqs.rst

 How can I bulk download meta-data?
 -----------------------------------
 Most of the meta-data associated with projects is taken from the ENA.
-While EBI Metagenmomics does not currently provide an API, the ENA do provide this service, which can be used as a stop gap until our API is in place (`ENA's API documentation <https://www.ebi.ac.uk/ena/portal/api/>`_)
+While EBI Metagenomics does not currently provide an API, the ENA do provide this service, which can be used as a stop gap until our API is in place (`ENA's API documentation <https://www.ebi.ac.uk/ena/portal/api/>`_)

 How can I re-analyse my data with a different version of the pipeline?
 ----------------------------------------------------------------------